UltraViolentLight/webapp_deployment/README.md

 ### Setup
 > Setup and configure your own AWS subscription in order to deploy the infrastrcuture yourself.

-> Setup and configure AWS CLI to run the aws command
+> Setup and configure AWS CLI to run the aws command as shown here [tracking](https://aws.amazon.com/de/cli/).

 ---